idokoblesyn/-RetailMart-Business-Analysis-/README.md

 ## **Methodology**

-Analysis was performed using SQL.
-The following steps were applied:
+I performed the Analysis using SQL and applied the following steps:

  - Creation of dadatabase and table
  - data importation